 - Numerous rotary and linear actuator options

-Click on the 2nd tab labeled "AlphaStep Motor Types".
-You should see 6 categories: Stepper Motors, Compact Linear Actuators, Linear Slides, Linear Cylinders, Rotary Actuators, and Rack and Pinion Linear Actuators.
+If you click on the 2nd tab labeled "AlphaStep Motor Types", you should see 6 categories: Stepper Motors, Compact Linear Actuators, Linear Slides, Linear Cylinders, Rotary Actuators, and Rack and Pinion Linear Actuators.
 When you click on any of these categories, then the different product series will be shown.

-For now, let's focus on just motors.
-Click on "Stepper Motors", you will see the product series offered.
+For example, click on "Stepper Motors", you will see the product series offered for that category.

 Once you select a product series, you will be taken to an overview page.
 Click on different tabs to learn about its lineup, product features, driver options, system configuration, product combinations, available downloads, and much more.

 OK now let's see what options we offer in the lineup.